amandomoreno/food-API-project1/README.md

 # Food API Project

-**Version 1.0.0**

 ## FOODIES ROULETTE

 Foodies Roulette generates random images of food, which can be used as a way to pick out a food category when you're undecided.
+Pick between biryani, burger, dosa, idly and pizza.

+Don't forget to get a fortune cookie on your way out!

-A quick look into my idea:
+### A quick look into my idea:

 ![Sketch](https://i.imgur.com/SHAiggJ.jpg?1)
 ![Wire frames](https://i.imgur.com/govqVti.png)